zstumgoren/sql-intro-311-exercise/README.md

 # SF 311

+> This hands-on exercise is intended for use with [DB Browser for SQLite](https://sqlitebrowser.org/).
+If you're unfamiliar with that tool, please review the [docs](https://github.com/sqlitebrowser/sqlitebrowser/wiki) and/or the [Gentle Intro to SQL using SQLite](https://a-gentle-introduction-to-sql.readthedocs.io/en/latest/index.html).

 [311](https://en.wikipedia.org/wiki/3-1-1) is a special number you can call for non-emergency government services.
 Many cities offer some version of this, and increasingly you can file requests for service online and through mobile apps.

 San Francisco provides its [311 data](https://data.sfgov.org/City-Infrastructure/311-Cases/vw6y-z8j6) through an online portal.